Cockerel Wrasse

 Interesting Info

-• The Cockerel Wrasse is commonly found in the waters around Australia, especially along the eastern and western coasts.
+• The Cockerel Wrasse is found on coral and rocky reefs around Australia, especially along the eastern coast from Queensland to New South Wales, and in parts of Western Australia.

-• The species is known to be a host for several parasites, including various species of copepods and flatworms.
+• The species is also known to host parasites including copepods and flatworms, which attach to the skin or gills.

 Species Interaction